cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/connections-functions.md

 ## @COLUMN

-The `@COLUMN` function is used for real-time syncs where your source is an event (such as Cinchy Event Broker) and your target is REST/SOAP.
+The `@COLUMN` function is used for data syncs where your source is an event (such as Cinchy Event Broker) and your target is REST/SOAP.

 Use `@COLUMN` to build the request body of SOAP/REST API specifications.